RemoteMetering/geteventstore-promise/README.md

 - disableAll()
 - getAllProjectionsInfo()

+Two `assert` arguments are accepted but ignored, and they differ by client. `enabled` is honoured on gRPC only, so an HTTP `assert` always leaves the projection running. `checkpointsEnabled` is ignored on both, because HTTP forces it on for continuous projections and gRPC supports continuous projections only.

+`enableAll` and `disableAll` also differ.
+The HTTP client lists all non-transient projections, so one-time projections are included.
+The gRPC client lists continuous projections only, so one-time projections are skipped.

 `restartSubsystem` is available on the gRPC and HTTP clients.
 It restarts the server's projection subsystem.

 - restartSubsystem()